akka/akka/akka-docs/rst/scala/event-bus.rst

 .. includecode:: code/docs/event/LoggingDocSpec.scala#deadletters

-Similarily to `Actor Classification`_, :class:`EventStream` will automatically remove subscibers when they terminate.
+Similarly to `Actor Classification`_, :class:`EventStream` will automatically remove subscribers when they terminate.

 .. note::
    The event stream is a *local facility*, meaning that it will *not* distribute events to other nodes in a clustered environment (unless you subscribe a Remote Actor to the stream explicitly).